The space of spaces: curvature bounds and gradient flows on the space of metric measure spaces

 These results are very much in the spirit of Otto's Riemannian calculus \cite{Ot01} on the $L^2$-Wasserstein space ${\mathcal P}_2(\R^n)$ which also leads to lower bounds on the sectional curvature (cf. \cite{Lo08}) and quite detailed structural assertions on the tangent space (cf. \cite{ags}).
 The latter, however, is essentially limited to `regular' points (i.e. absolutely continuous measures) whereas the above results also provide precise assertions on the tangent structure for `non-regular' points (i.e. spaces with non-trivial symmetries).

-{\bf V.}\ For major classes of functionals on $\ol\XX$ one can explicitly calculate directional derivatives (of any order) and thus obtains sharp bounds for gradients and Hessians.
+{\bf V.}\ To simplify the presentation, let us now restrict to the case $p=2, q=1$ and put $\XX:= \XX_{2,1}$, $\DD:= \DD_{2,1}$.
+For major classes of functionals on $\ol\XX$ one can explicitly calculate directional derivatives (of any order) and thus obtains sharp bounds for gradients and Hessians.
 For each Lipschitz continuous, semiconvex $\U: \ol\XX\to\R$ there exists a unique downward gradient flow in $\ol\XX$.
 Any lower bound $\kappa$ for the Hessian of $\U$ yields an \begin{itemize}\item[$\wichtig\blacktriangleright$]\wichtig{ Lipschitz estimate for the downward gradient flow

 } \end{itemize} Among these functionals are `polynomials' of order $n\in\N$.
 They are of the form

 where $u$ is some smooth function on $\R^{\frac{n(n-1)}2}$.
 Of particular interest will be polynomials of order $n=4$ which allow to determine whether a given curvature bound (either from above or from below) in the sense of Alexandrov is satisfied.
 For each $K\in\R$, there \begin{itemize}\item[$\wichtig\blacktriangleright$]\wichtig{ exist Lipschitz continuous, semiconvex functionals $\G_K$ and $\H_0: \ \ol\XX\to\,[0,\infty)$ with the property that for each geodesic metric measure space $(X,\d,\m)$ } \end{itemize}